boechat107/game-of-life-rust/README.md

 ## Usage

-The program runs in a infinite loop.
+The program runs in an infinite loop.

 ``` bash
 cargo run < ./seeds/PulsarSeed.txt